Every week you wait, the conversation gets harder.

 Commit to a Plan

 Leave the conversation with three things documented: what changes, who owns it, and by when.
 No plan means no accountability.
+No accountability means you will be having this conversation again in 60 days.

 Track and Follow Up